 When it comes to the topical application of essential oils, the most important thing to understand is that it is necessary to dilute them first.
 These oils naturally occur in plants, but in essential oil form, they are very concentrated.
-The National Holistic Association for Aromatherapy (NAHA) recommends diluting 15-20 drops of essential oil with at least 1oz of carrier oil for adult use.
+The National Holistic Association for Aromatherapy (NAHA) recommends diluting 15-20 drops of essential oil with at least 1 oz carrier oil for adult use.

-You can either diffuse this blend or simply inhale it to get quick relief from nausea
+Method of Use: You can either diffuse this blend or simply inhale it to get quick relief from nausea.

 Additional Tricks for Relieving Labor Pain

-- Do your best to distract yourself, by either walking around or taking part in some sort of activity when possible.
-Engage with others around you to keep your mind off the birthing process
+- Do your best to distract yourself by either walking around or participating in some sort of activity when possible.
+Engage with others to keep your mind off the birthing process

-- Yell, scream, swear, or do whatever you need to do to get through it!
+- Yell, scream, swear, or do whatever you need to get through it!

-When it comes to birthing, every woman's experience is unique.
-This list of the best essential oils for labor and delivery is by no means extensive.
-If you have a favorite essential oil that brings you comfort then that might be the best option for you!
-The only thing we suggest is checking in with your birthing team to ensure that whichever oils you are using are safe and that the methods won’t interfere with any part of the process.
-We wish any pregnant readers all the happiness and joy in the world with the new addition to their lives!
+We only suggest checking in with your birthing team to ensure that whichever oils you are using are safe and that the methods won’t interfere with any part of the process.
+We wish pregnant readers all the happiness and joy in the world with the new addition to their lives!